Successful Virtual Interview Tips

 Like you would in an in-person interview, it’s great to send a follow-up note afterward.
 You should send a follow-up letter no later than 24 hours after the interview and highlight key topics discussed in the interview.
 Make sure there are no spelling or grammatical errors and that the note is professional, so make sure to proofread or have someone proof it for you before sending it.
 Remember, spell-check can’t determine context, so don’t rely on it!
 If you’re working with a recruiter it’s best to send the note to them so they can review and forward to the client.

 As mentioned, the most important thing you need to remember is that often you only get one video interview.
 If you don’t present well or don’t communicate well, you probably won’t proceed to the second round.
 This is where proper preparation comes in to make sure that one chance is all you need.
-The same care you take when making a good first impression in an in-person interview should be applied to a virtual interview.
+Apply the same care you take when making a good first impression in an in-person interview to a virtual interview.

 The best tip for a successful virtual interview is to prepare, practice, and remain professional.
 If you have any questions on how to have a successful interview, feel free to reach out.
 Go get ‘em!